wagtail/wagtail/docs/getting_started/integrating_into_django.md

 'wagtail.contrib.redirects.middleware.RedirectMiddleware',
 ```

-Add a `STATIC_ROOT` setting, if your project does not have one already:
+Add a `STATIC_ROOT` setting, if your project doesn't have one already:

 ```python
 STATIC_ROOT = os.path.join(BASE_DIR, 'static')
 ```

-Add `MEDIA_ROOT` and `MEDIA_URL` settings, if your project does not have these already:
+Add `MEDIA_ROOT` and `MEDIA_URL` settings, if your project doesn't have these already:

 ```python
 MEDIA_ROOT = os.path.join(BASE_DIR, 'media')